TrebledJ/trebledj.github.io/content/posts/ctf/2023-10-maple/2023-10-02-maplectf-2023-mostly-harmless.md

 Here, `Reverse` is a subclass of `Challenge`, and `Challenge` is a superclass of `Reverse`.

-* Semantically, a `Reverse` is also a `Challenge`, but the inverse does not always apply.^[Aha!
-But what about recursive subtypes and their ilk?
-These are addressed in a later section.]
+* Semantically, a `Reverse` is also a `Challenge`, but the inverse does not always apply.
     ```python
     assert isinstance(Reverse(), Reverse) == True    # A Reverse is a Reverse.
 (Duh.)
     assert isinstance(Reverse(), Challenge) == True  # A Reverse is also a Challenge.